THIS LONG AND

 1954 – 1955

-PADDY AND JOAN STAY AT THE HOUSE OF NIKOS HADJIKYRIAKOS-GHIKA ON HYDRA, WHERE PADDY WRITES THE MAJORITY OF MANI
+PADDY AND JOAN STAY AT THE HOUSE OF NIKOS HADJIKYRIAKOS-GHIKA ON THE ISLAND HYDRA, WHERE PADDY WRITES THE LARGEST PART OF HIS BOOK ON THE MANI

 George Katsimbalis, George Seferis and Paddy in Athens, 1951